remy/remysharp.com/public/drafts/first-impressions-of-react.md

 })
 ```

-The `splice` felt britle.
+The `splice` felt brittle.
 It's also mutating the data in a pretty aggressive manner.
 Finally, I wasn't sure I could continue using bind.js for the rest of the app.

 Whereas React should be able to do this stuff well (from what I understand), it can do more (like the app routing) and React should also let me move all the JavaScript into the server so that it's a Progressive Enhancement (whereas bind.js would use PE, but it would be more work and duplication of logic).